 Cost of work in progress, finished goods and goods-in-transit comprises direct materials, direct labour and an appropriate portion of variable and fixed overhead being allocated on the basis of normal operating capacity.

-Provisions for slow moving inventories are made considering the redundancy.
+Provision for slow moving inventories are made considering the redundancy.
 However, provision for non moving inventories are made when the same are unmoved for more than five years and they are not useful for any other alternative purpose for general or specific orders.

 k) Revenue Recognition:

-A customer contract exists if collectability under the contract is considered probable, the contract has commercial substance, contains payment terms, as well as the rights and commitments of both parties has been approved.
+A customer contract exists if collectability under the contract is considered probable, the contract has commercial substance,

 The Company collects goods and service tax on behalf of the Government and, therefore, these are not economic benefits flowing to the Company.
 Hence, they are excluded from the aforesaid revenue/ income.

-i) Sale of goods:
+i) Sale of goods and services:

-Revenues are recognised at the point in time that the customer obtains control of the goods or services which is when it has taken title to the products and assumed the risks and rewards of
+Revenues are recognised at the point in time that the customer obtains control of the goods or services which is when it has taken title to the products and assumed the risks and rewards of ownership of the product or services.
+Generally, the transfer of title and risks and rewards of ownership of goods are governed by the contractually defined shipping terms.

 Rental income from operating leases is generally recognised on a straight-line basis over the term of the relevant lease except where the rentals are structured solely to increase in line with expected general inflation to compensate for the Company's expected inflationary cost increases, such increases are recognised in the year in which such benefits accrue.

-iv) Dividend Income:
+iii) Dividend Income:

 Dividend income is recognised when the Companies right to receive the payment is established, which is generally when shareholders approve the dividend.

-v) Interest Income:
+iv) Interest Income:

 Interest income, including income arising from other financial instruments measured at amortised cost, is recognized using the effective interest rate method.

-vi) Warranty:
+v) Warranty:

-Provisions for warranty-related costs are recognised when the product is sold or service provided to the customer.
+or service provided to the customer.
 Initial recognition is based on historical experience.
 The initial estimate of warranty-related costs is revised annually.

 With regard to turnkey projects implemented by the company, warranty provision at the rate of 2 percent of the purchase value is provided

-vii) Extended Warranties:
+vi) Extended Warranties:

 When the company sells extended warranty, the revenue from sale of extended warranty is deferred and recognised over the period covered by the warranty.
 Where extended warranties are included in the price of the product and provide protection in excess of that provided by normal terms and conditions of sale for the relevant product, the company will separate and account for these two items separately.